-Futuristic innovations like smart furniture and 3D printing are predicted to revolutionise the office furniture industry.
+Industry leaders are predicting futuristic innovations like smart furniture and 3D printing will revolutionise the office furniture industry.
 As Forbes has already pointed out that ‘Rapid Liquid Printing’ could make it to the mainstream of the designing industry, such technology is sure to make a huge difference to everyone involved in the process of creating office furniture.

 Few companies have already started to introduce sleep pods in their workspace as they are doing their best to make the office environment better than an employee’s home.
 This way, with increased work satisfaction, employees will be as productive as the office wants them to be.